E4S

 A Non-linear Circuit

-Replace the 10KΩ resistor connected to ground with the red LED, whose datasheet is here.
+Replace the 10KΩ resistor connected to ground with the green LED, whose datasheet is here.
 Your LED should now be emitting light during part of the cycle.
 If not, try turning it around (the shorter leg of the LED should be connected to ground).

 Notice how the displayed ADUout waveform has changed with the LED replacing one of the resistors.
 The relationship between ADUin and ADUout is now non-linear, i.e. we cannot write a linear equation for Vout in terms of Vin that is valid throughout the cycle.
 This is because diodes are non-linear devices, like transistors (which are basically a pair of diodes) and unlike resistors and capacitors.